bclayto4UT/msr-fission-gas/README.md

 ./bin/TC_input$i >> TC_first_results.txt
 done
 ```
-6. Run main.cpp (Option 4) on the TC result file to decouple the surrogate elements into the actual elements they represent.
+Run data.Processor.exe and select Option 4 on ``TC_first_results.txt`` to decouple the surrogate elements into the actual elements they represent.
 Optionally, it can also calculate fission products and HF composition.
-This should give you a new, updated result file in roughly the same format as TC.
+These results are stored under ``TC_final_results.txt``.

-7. Run main.cpp (Option 2) on the result file to extract any value of interest.
+Then select Option 2 on ``TC_final_results.txt`` to extract any value of interest.
+For example, if I want to know the concentration of UF3 and UF4 over time, the string parameter is "x_UF3 x_UF4".
+The extract data are under ``TC_extract.cvs``.
+Noted that the time variable is missing so that has to be manually included.